Skip to Content

 Best Things to do in Dingle Ireland

-The Doolough Valley is situated between the villages of Louisburgh (County Mayo) and Leenaun (County Galway) and it’s one of my favourite drives on the Wild Atlantic Way.
+The Doolough Valley is situated between the villages of Louisburgh (Mayo) and Leenaun (Galway) and it’s one of my favourite drives on the Wild Atlantic Way.

 If you drive this route outside of the busy summer months, it often feels like you’re the last person left in the world – the landscape is barren and beautiful and it has an almost other-worldly feel to it.

-You’ll find an overview of what to expect from it in our guide to the Leenaun to Louisburgh Drive.
-It’s a great little gateway to Connemara if you’re in County Mayo and an hour spent here will live happily in your memory forever more.
+You’ll find an overview of what to expect from it in my guide to the Leenaun to Louisburgh Drive.

-Related read: Check out our guide to 41 of the best things to do in Galway in 2024.
+Related read: Check out my guide to 41 of the best things to do in Galway in 2025

-If you’re looking for unique things to do in Ireland, slap the Beara Peninsula on your to-visit list and head off on your merry way (see our Ring of Beara drive guide for the route).
+If you’re looking for some top things to do in Ireland, slap the Beara Peninsula on your to-visit list and head off on your merry way.

 This places boasts bucket-loads of scenery around every (often narrow!) twist and turn and some gorgeous towns and villages, like Eyeries and Allihies.